 Rykka – “Dreams / Death”

 Rykka has been relatively quiet over the last few years apart from popping up as an occasional featured vocalist.
-But earlier this month the Eurovision 2016 star gave us the very exciting announcement that she’s going to Mars.
-Having apparently trained as an astronaut artist, Rykka is now set to take her music to the red planet (or whatever hypothetical planet this artistic endeavour is actually for).
+But earlier this month the Eurovision 2016 star gave us the very exciting announcement that they’re going to Mars.
+Having apparently trained as an astronaut artist, Rykka is now set to take their music to the red planet (or whatever hypothetical planet this artistic endeavour is actually for).
 Following the announcement, the Swiss singer released the new indie-pop song “Dreams / Death”.
-Explaining more about how the song related to her Mars mission, Rykka noted:
+Explaining more about how the song related to their Mars mission, Rykka noted:

 “It is a song I wrote about my decision to go to Mars, questions that I’ve asked myself and difficult conversations with friends and family.
 It is for anyone who has made a choice to plunge into uncharted waters.
 To fall completely, to be taken over by an endeavour with your whole being, knowing that you will never be the same.
 Knowing that you will almost inevitably have to face your greatest personal fears.”